step-security-bot/app-simulator/README.md

 ## Configuration specification

-Application simulator is driven by configuration files that allow you to easily describe a micro service architecture and then run it with your preferred container orchestration.
+Application simulator is driven by configuration files that allow you to describe a microservice architecture and then run it with your preferred container orchestration.
 The configuration file follows a [specification](./docs/specification.md)

 ## Contribute